 Because our study is an examination of how the responsiveness of the safety net to business cycles has changed over time, we devote this section to a review the history of safety net programs since 2000.
-We focus on the programs whose caseloads we study in our paper-regular and total UI, SNAP, TANF, Medicaid, and SSI.
-Based on our review, we also state our priors for whether each program should be expected to have become more or less responsive over time and whether greater in the Pandemic than the Great Recession.
+We focus on the programs whose caseloads we study in our paper-regular and total UI (total UI includes Congressional add-ons to the program during recessions), SNAP, TANF, Medicaid, and SSI.
+Based on our review, we also state our priors for whether each program should be expected to have become more or less responsive over time and whether greater in the Pandemic than the Great Recession, and we later compare our results to these priors.
 For more complete overviews, see the surveys in Moffitt (2016) and Moffitt and Ziliak (2019).